raju-ahammad/MERN-Auth-with-google/README.md

-# MERN Stack - Ecommerce
+# MERN Stack - Job Search Project

 > Finally, I have perfected the user authentication page using the MERN Stack + Redux.
 > Include: